 18th-century diagram of morsmouwen

-These curious green and blue work sleeves are called morsmouwen, or "mess sleeves."
+These curious green and blue work sleeves are called morsmouwen or "mess sleeves."
 Made of wool or heavy silk, they are not a part of the yellow bodice but are worn separately to protect against staining.
-They can be occassionaly observed in work of other painters, such as Pieter de Hooch's Woman with a Child in a Pantry (image above left)
+They can be occasionally observed in the works of other painters, such as Pieter de Hooch's Woman with a Child in a Pantry (image above left).

-In this detail Vermeer displays his ability to create very different colored draperies from a limited palette.
-First, the sleeves were modeled in shades of monochrome brown defining the meanering folds with chiaroscural values.
+In this detail, Vermeer displays his ability to create very different colored draperies from a limited palette.
+First, the sleeves were modeled in shades of monochrome brown, defining the meandering folds with chiaroscural values.
 The lightest areas were accentuated with a pale admixture of white and ultramarine blue.
-Once dry, the outer parts were glazed with a transparent yellow creating a greenish tint.
-The turned-up, under parts remained unglazed.
+Once dry, the outer parts were glazed with a transparent yellow, creating a greenish tint.
+The turned-up, underparts remained unglazed.

-Vermilion (mercuric sulfide), also known as cinnabar, was found in all mineral extraction localities that yield mercury, notably Almadén (Spain).
-This mine was exploited from Roman times until 1991 and continued for centuries to be the most important cinnabar deposit in the world.
-Vermilion's notorious tendency for turning black over time was well known and is painfully evident in works ranging from ancient Roman frescoes to the baroque paintings by Peter Paul Rubens.
-Although this defect was previously unexplained, researchers have shown that the culprit is the elemental mercury.
-The chemist Katrien Keune, showed that the compound can be broken down through a series of chemical reactions initiated by chlorine ions—which are especially abundant in the air near the sea—together with light.
+Vermilion (mercuric sulfide), also known as cinnabar, was found in mineral extraction localities that yielded mercury, notably at Almadén (Spain).
+This mine was in operation from Roman times until 1991 and remained for centuries the preeminent cinnabar deposit worldwide.
+Vermilion's well-known propensity to turn black over time is evident in works from ancient Roman frescoes to Baroque paintings by Peter Paul Rubens.
+Although the cause of this defect was previously unknown, researchers have determined that elemental mercury is responsible.
+The chemist Katrien Keune demonstrated that the compound can degrade through a series of chemical reactions initiated by chlorine ions—particularly abundant in coastal air—in conjunction with light.

 Although rarely discussed, the prosaic white-washed wall which set the stage for the artist's quiet little dramas are crucial components of Vermeer's interiors.
 These walls not only mark the furthest limits of pictures' implied three-dimensional space but silently orchestrate the mood of each scene and establish the broader scheme of illumination by which the chiaroscural and chromatic relationships of the architectural features, figures and movable objects can be appropriately gauged.